MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - The scanner has its own default behavior: Only Office file formats are protected by default.
 If the registry is not modified, any other file types will not be protected by the scanner.

-When you edit the registry, you will probably have to manually create the **MSIPC** key in addition to the **FileProtection** key, and a key for each file name extension.
+When you edit the registry, manually create the **MSIPC** key and **FileProtection** key if they do not exist, as well as a key for each file name extension.

 For example, for the scanner to protect PDF files, the registry after you have edited it will look like the following picture: